Initials B.B. (song): Cover versions

 Mick Harvey covered it on his album Intoxicated Man (1995) as the final track on that record.

 In 2012 it was also covered by Therion on their album Les Fleurs du Mal.
+They also made a controversial video clip for it, where women dressed in military uniform march and show their bare breasts.

 In 2022, it was released as a single by Boz Boorer and James Maker on Fabrique Records.